Eunice Lumsden

 * UK fee payers only (see Terms and Conditions for further details)

-The Integrated Foundation Year (IFY) offers a new and exciting route into studying for an Early Childhood studies course, attracting ambitious and driven students who are willing to learn and advance.
+The Integrated Foundation Year (IFY) offers a new and exciting route into studying, attracting ambitious and driven students who are willing to learn and advance.

 If you have non-standard qualifications or do not quite meet the admissions requirements we can offer you a fantastic opportunity to study a four year programme which includes an Integrated Foundation Year.
 The Integrated Foundation Year will help you develop the theoretical/practical and academic skills you need, in order to successfully progress to the full award.